-- (1) This section applies if any of the following events happen in relation to a director of a licensee- - (a) the director applies for a prescribed notice or exemption notice and the application is withdrawn; - (b) the director is charged with a disqualifying offence or convicted of a serious offence: - (c) the director must, under the Working with Children Act, section 324 or 325, notify the chief executive (employment screening) of a change in police information within the meaning of that Act. - (2) The director must immediately disclose to the nominee for the licence the fact that the event has happened. - Maximum penalty-100 penalty units. - (3) On receiving the disclosure, the nominee must immediately give the chief executive written notice of the event. - Maximum penalty-100 penalty units.
+- (1) This section applies if any of the following events happen in relation to a director of a licensee- - (a) the director applies for a prescribed notice or exemption notice and the application is withdrawn; - (b) the director is charged with a disqualifying offence or convicted of a serious offence; - (c) the director must, under the Working with Children Act, section 324 or 325, notify the chief executive (employment screening) of a change in police information within the meaning of that Act. - (2) The director must immediately disclose to the nominee for the licence the fact that the event has happened.

-Division 7
+(3) On receiving the disclosure, the nominee must immediately give the chief executive written notice of the event.

-Obtaining criminal histories and other information to decide persons' suitability police information, about a person, means the following-
+Division 7 Obtaining criminal histories and other information to decide persons' suitability police information, about a person, means the following-